khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/False_Position/README.md

 **Advantages:**

-- Always converges (unlike secant method)
-- Generally faster than bisection
+- Always converges unlike secant method and generally faster than bisection
-- Simple to implement
+- Simple to implement with guaranteed bracketing of root

 **Disadvantages:**

 - Can be slower than Newton-Raphson in some cases
-- One endpoint may remain fixed for many iterations
+- One endpoint may remain fixed for many iterations causing slow convergence

 ## False Position Code